MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 - C: Data are read (processed) in the interrupt.
 We strive to execute interrupt routine as fast as possible
 - C: Long interrupt execution may break other compatibility in the application

-*Processing of incoming data is from 2 interrupt vectors, hence it is important that they do not preempt each-other.
+*Processing of incoming data is from 2 interrupt vectors, hence it is important that they do not preempt each other.
 Set both to the same preemption priority!*

 ### USART Idle line detection + DMA HT&TC interrupts with RTOS